What is Urban Wood Rescue?

 the Urban Wood Rescue program saves these trees from becoming trash by

-reusing the lumber and giving a second life to urban wood.
+milling the wood into useable lumber, giving a second life to urban wood.

 The Urban Wood Rescue program

-partners with the City of Sacramento and private landowners to salvage logs
+partners with the City of Sacramento, tree care services, and private landowners to salvage logs

 playground equipment.
-Individual artists and craftsmen can also purchase the
+Individuals, artists, and craftspeople can also purchase the

 lumber for personal projects like furniture and artwork – creating a